genericmethod/citymapper-api-java/README.md

 git clone  https://github.com/genericmethod/citymapper-api-java.git
 ```

 Install the dependency to your local repo.
+This will use the citymapper.yaml API definition file found
+in the resources folder to generate the API client.

 ```
 mvn clean install